Adaptive MFA

 Trusted IP Ranges

-Logins from trusted IPs bypass adaptive risk scoring (though other security measures like rate limiting still apply).
+Logins from trusted IPs bypass adaptive risk scoring (other security measures like rate limiting still apply).

 Integration with Webhooks